The Socialist 13 October 2021 |

 Labour's wage restraint

-But some of the same leaders who had been forced to lead the mighty struggles of the early 1970s, such as Hugh Scanlon of the engineering workers union AUEW and Jack Jones of the TGWU, helped prop up the Labour government by acquiescing to its pro-big business policies.
+But some of the same leaders who had been forced to lead the mighty struggles of the early 1970s, such as Hugh Scanlon of the Amalgamated Union of Engineering Workers (AUEW) and Jack Jones of the Transport and General Workers Union (TGWU), [both predecessor unions of Unite today] helped prop up the Labour government by acquiescing to its pro-big business policies.

-The Social Contract was used as a cover for wage restraint.
-From September 1975, union leaders agreed to a voluntary £6 a week limit to wage rises; in 1976, things got tougher for workers, with 'Phase 2' a 4.5% norm, with a £4 per week maximum; and then 'Stage 3' in 1977 limited increases to 10%.
+The social contract, an agreement between the Labour government and the trade unions, was used as a cover for wage restraint.
+From September 1975, union leaders agreed to a voluntary £6 a week limit to wage rises; in 1976, things got tougher for workers, with 'Phase 2' a 4.5% norm, with a £4 a week maximum; and then 'Stage 3' in 1977 limited increases to 10%.

-Workers were more loyal to Labour than they are now.
+Workers were much more loyal to Labour than they are now.
 The government was far more susceptible to pressure through the trade unions and constituencies.
-The ranks of the party were fighting for socialist policies, and for party democracy to ensure MPs carried them out.
+The ranks of the Labour Party were fighting for socialist policies, and for party democracy to ensure MPs carried them out.
 But the union leaders' acceptance of the pay norms confused and demoralised workers.

 Labour lost by-elections in what should have been safe seats, and made a pact with the Liberals to stay in power.
 This, of course, ensured no return to any form of socialist policies.

 The government got a warning in the winter of 1977-78, when firefighters took strike action for a 30% wage increase.
-They were out for ten weeks, without strike pay or, scandalously, any official support from the TUC.
+They were out for ten weeks, without strike pay or, scandalously, any official support from the Trades Union Congress (TUC).
 They settled for 10% but also a promise of cuts in hours and new shift systems, which would improve their conditions.
 They had not won decisively but had shown what strike action could achieve.

 Incredibly, ignoring the anger developing from below, the government pressed on for a 'Stage 4'.
 Wage increases would be limited to 5% in 1978-79!
-Even the Inland Revenue could not hide the truth about who prospered from wage restraint.
+[Inflation in 1978 was 8.3%] Even the Inland Revenue could not hide the truth about who prospered from wage restraint.
 The share of the nation's wealth owned by the richest 1% had risen from 22.5% in 1974 to 24.9% in 1976; the top half's share had gone up to 94.4% from 92.9% over the same period.

 Meanwhile, the poorest half of the population had seen their share fall from 7.1% to 5.6%!
 So much for a "fundamental and irreversible shift in the balance of wealth and power in favour of working people and their families", as promised in Labour's election manifesto of October 1974!